cmdcolin/bilby-encoder-rs/README.md

 - Interfacing python and rust could also be considered via pyO3 if it is desirable to have very fast data handoff, but it just writes results to disk here

 - I noticed the pileup function has a default max_depth of 8000.
-We could use this potentially, but for RNA-seq it can be quite deep (100,000).
+We could use this potentially, but for RNA-seq can be quite deep (e.g. 100,000x coverage) so limiting to 8,000 loses a lot of data potentially.
 Note that limiting the depth does speed up the runtime though.
 It was 30s instead of 90s in the rust version

 ## Benchmark